Unity-Technologies/com.unity.multiplayer.docs/docs/components/networktransform.md

 # Restricting Synchronization

 You often don't need to synchronize all transform values of a GameObject over the network.
 For instance, if the scale of the GameObject never changes, you can deactivate it in the **syncing scale** row in the Inspector.
-Deactivating synchronization only saves CPU costs.
-In the future, it will also reduce the bandwidth used by `NetworkTransform`.
+Deactivating synchronization saves CPU costs and network bandwidth.

 # Thresholds